Statue of Zeus at Olympia: Phidias' workshop

-The approximate date of the statue (the third quarter of the 5th century BC) was confirmed in the rediscovery (1954–1958) of Phidias' workshop, approximately where Pausanias said the statue of Zeus was constructed.
+The approximate date of the statue (the third quarter of the 5th century BC) was confirmed in the rediscovery in 1954–1958 of Phidias' workshop, approximately where Pausanias said the statue of Zeus was constructed.
 Archaeological finds included tools for working gold and ivory, ivory chippings, precious stones and terracotta moulds.
 Most of the latter were used to create glass plaques, and to form the statue's robe from sheets of glass, naturalistically draped and folded, then gilded.
-A cup inscribed "ΦΕΙΔΙΟΥ ΕΙΜΙ" or "I belong to Phidias" was found at the site.
+A cup inscribed "ΦΕΙΔΙΟΥ ΕΙΜΙ" or "I belong to Phidias" was also found at the site.
 However, the inscription is considered by some to be a forgery.